 More specifically, they can be used as:

-- a Local Server Load Balancer (LSLB) where they are used to balance requests among origin servers within in a single region, such as AWS EC2 instances in the US East region, or within a single data center or on-premises location.
+- Local Server Load Balancer (LSLB) where they are used to balance requests among origin servers within in a single region, such as AWS EC2 instances in the US East region, or within a single data center or on-premises location.

-- a Global Server Load Balancer (GSLB) where they are used to load balance requests among origin servers across any geographically distributed infrastructure deployments such as:
+- Global Server Load Balancer (GSLB) where they are used to load balance requests among origin servers across any geographically distributed infrastructure deployments such as: